johnsyweb/johnsyweb.github.io/_posts/2015-11-01-my-first-marathon.markdown

 another boost and I managed to pick up the pace a little more.
 The Sun had started to break through and after three-and-a-half hours of running, I was getting quite thirsty.
 I'd been sipping water along the way but now I was gulping down the supplies I'd carried with me all the way.
-I stopped at an water station on the final section up St Kilda Rd to guzzle down a cup of the sports drink they were handing out and then I was ready to push hard for the finish.
+I stopped at a water station on the final section up St Kilda Rd to guzzle down a cup of the sports drink they were handing out and then I was ready to push hard for the finish.
 The crowds at Federation Square were cheering loudly and that made me smile,